ograva/metric-matrix/README.md

 A single node (like `price`) can be used by multiple parent formulas.
 When you update a shared factor value, all dependent formulas automatically recalculate through the entire tree hierarchy.

 ### 🌲 Tree Visualization
-- Color-coded nodes (green for formulas, blue for factors)
+- **Tree View**: Color-coded nodes (green for formulas, blue for factors) with expandable/collapsible structure
-- Expandable/collapsible tree structure
+- **Diagram View**: Interactive GoJS graph visualization for complex relationships
 - Visual indicators for reused nodes (♻️ badge and dashed borders)
 - Real-time computed values displayed alongside formulas
+- Toggle between views for different perspectives

 ### ⚡ Live Calculation
 - Formulas evaluate automatically when values change